A metriplectic formulation of polarized radiative transfer: The radiative transfer equation

 From the derivation of the radiative transfer equation in \cite{Ryzhik1996} it can be seen that the optical rotation term depends on a choice of an orthonormal basis for the plane perpendicular to the vector $k$.
 There is freedom in choosing this basis and different choices give different values of the optical rotation term.
 Furthermore, there exists a specific choice of basis that eliminates the optical rotation term completely \cite{Ryzhik1996, Lewis1966}.
 We recall the procedure of finding this basis in Section \ref{sec: Coupling} and show that this choice does not influence the physical relevance of the solution $\MW$, which is contained in certain expressions in terms of the Stokes parameters.
 Using this basis, and the bracket introduced in \eqref{eq: Matrix_Bracket}, the radiative transfer equation is given by

 which is the form we employ for constructing our metriplectic formulation in the following.
-Let us note that the matrix $\MT(x,k,k')$ depends on the choice of basis as well, but that the structural properties of $S(\MW)$ and $\Sigma$ used in the metriplectic formulation are still of the form given in \eqref{eq: Scattering} and \eqref{eq: ScatteringRate}, independent of the choice of this basis.
+Let us note that the matrix $\MT(x,k,k')$ depends on the choice of basis as well, but that the structural properties of the corresponding $S(\MW)$ and $\Sigma$ used in the metriplectic formulation in \eqref{eq: RTENoCouplingBracket} are still of the form given in \eqref{eq: Scattering} and \eqref{eq: ScatteringRate}, independent of the choice of this basis, see Remark~\ref{remark: scattering} below.